 There are many great opportunities across the university for students to get involved in community service projects and civic engagement opportunities.

-If you are interested in learning more about community service and civic engagement opportunities available from schools, student organizations, and other university offices, or to notify students of opportunities to participate in such activities, please email email@example.com
+If you are interested in learning more about community service and civic engagement opportunities available from schools, student organizations, and other university offices, or if you would like to notify students of opportunities to participate in such activities, please firstname.lastname@example.org.

-Held annually in October, New York Cares Day is a NYC service initiative sponsored by New York Cares where New Yorkers volunteer to paint and rehabilitate public schools.
+Held semi-annually in the spring and fall, New York Cares Day is a service initiative sponsored by New York Cares in which New Yorkers volunteer to paint and rehabilitate public schools or parks.

 New York, NY email@example.com